-- a.
-The License is granted as an exclusive license in the Territory.
-Notwithstanding the exclusivity of the License under the foregoing provision of this Section 2.2, nothing in this Agreement shall prevent or prohibit Licensor or any Affiliate from perfonning or engaging in any direct or indirect promotion, marketing, impmi, export, representation, offer, sale, resale or supply outside the Territ01y anywhere in any manner as decided by Licensor in its sole discretion, and Licensee shall have no right or claim in connection therewith. - b.
-The License does not permit, and the Licensee is prohibited from, exploiting or seeking to exploit any rights in respect of the Licensed Product outside of the Territory through any means, including digitally or online, where the End User is not physically resident in the Territo1y.
-The Licensee must do all things necessary in turn to ensure that any distributors of Licensed Products in the Territory do not exploit or seek to exploit any rights in respect of the Licensed Product outside of the agreed territorial boundaries for that pailicular distributor.
-For the avoidance of doubt a breach of the obligations set out in the clause will be a material breach for the purposes of this agreement. - c.
-The Licensor must (i) supply all Licensed Product as ordered by the Licensee in accordance with this agreement, (ii) ensure that all Anonymized End User Data and End User Identifiable Data is accessible to the Licensee, and (iii) ensure that all Licensed Product supplied to the Licensee will be of merchantable quality and in accordance with all laws and regulations in the Territory. - d.
-Notwithstanding anything herein to the contrary, the License shall cease to be exclusive upon the latest Expiry Date of the Patents covered by the License. - 2.3 Trademark and Promotional Material License.
-Licensor hereby grants to Licensee a non- transferable, non-assignable, non-sublicensable, limited license during the Term to use the Licensed Trademarks, and to reproduce, and use (without any modification or editing not approved in advance in writing) any exact copies of any Licensed Material, solely in the Territory and solely for the purpose of reasonably promoting, marketing, offering, selling the Licensed Products, all in accordance with the terms and conditions of this Agreement ("Marketing License").
+b.
+The License does not permit, and the Licensee is prohibited from, exploiting or seeking to exploit any rights in respect of the Licensed Product outside of the Territory through any means, including digitally or online, where the End User is not physically resident in the Territory.
+The Licensee must do all things necessary in turn to ensure that any distributors of Licensed Products in the Territory do not exploit or seek to exploit any rights in respect of the Licensed Product outside of the agreed territorial boundaries for that particular distributor.
+For the avoidance of doubt a breach of the obligations set out in the clause will be a material breach for the purposes of this agreement.

+c.
+The Licensor must (i) supply all Licensed Product as ordered by the Licensee in accordance with this agreement, (ii) ensure that all Anonymized End User Data and End User Identifiable Data is accessible to the Licensee, and (iii) ensure that all Licensed Product supplied to the Licensee will be of merchantable quality and in accordance with all laws and regulations in the Territory.

+d.
+Notwithstanding anything herein to the contrary, the License shall cease to be exclusive upon the latest Expiry Date of the Patents covered by the License.

+Trademark and Promotional Material License.
+Licensor hereby grants to Licensee a nontransferable, non-assignable, non-sublicensable, limited license during the Term to use the Licensed Trademarks, and to reproduce, and use (without any modification or editing not approved in advance in writing) any exact copies of any Licensed Material, solely in the Territory and solely for the purpose of reasonably promoting, marketing, offering, selling the Licensed Products, all in accordance with the terms and conditions of this Agreement ("Marketing License").
 No other right or license is granted by Licensor under this Agreement in or to any Licensed Trademark, any other Mark, or any Licensed Material.
 All use of the Licensed Trademarks shall comply with any trademark usage guidelines that Licensor may provide to Licensee, as may be amended from time to time by Licensor in its sole discretion with written notice to Licensee, and the provisions of this Section 2.3 and Section 2.4.
-Licensee shall ensure that any Commercial Unit ofa Licensed Product promoted and marketed under any Licensed Trademark, or with regard to which any Licensed Trademark is used, meets the high quality of such Licensed Product made in accordance with Licensor's specifications and requirements and has not been modified, altered, or degraded in any way.
+Licensee shall ensure that any Commercial Unit of a Licensed Product promoted and marketed under any Licensed Trademark, or with regard to which any Licensed Trademark is used, meets the high quality of such Licensed Product made in accordance with Licensor's specifications and requirements and has not been modified, altered, or degraded in any way.
 Licensee shall not use any Licensed Trademark on or in connection with any Commercial Unit that does not meet such quality requirements.
-Licensee may not use any Licensed Trademark in any way such that it is used as, or appears to be, conjoined with any other mark or name without Licensor's express prior written consent and license and terms agreed to by Licensor in Licensor's sole discretion.
-Licensee shall use each Licensed Trademark at all times with such notice(® or TM as applicable) as directed by Licensor.
-Any Licensed Material shall include a notice of Licensor's copyrights by using the symbol ©, followed by the name of Licensor (or such other name as identified by Licensor to Licensee) an
+Licensee may not use any Licensed Trademark in any way such that it is used as, or appears to be, conjoined with any other mark or name without Licensor's express prior written consent and license and terms agreed to by Licensor in

+Licensor's sole discretion.
+Licensee shall use each Licensed Trademark at all times with such notice ((or TM as applicable) as directed by Licensor.
+Any Licensed Material shall include a notice of Licensor's copyrights by using the symbol (, followed by the name of Licensor (or such other name as identified by Licensor to Licensee) and the year identified by Licensor.
+Licensee may not modify, change, alter, cover, or obliterate in any way any such marking or notice.